tncad/life-hack/README.md

 # life-hack
 The repository hosts the source code of tncad articles with a private motivation.
-Those include Sport performance and Web analytics in Python.
+Those include Sport performance and Web analytics in Python and Scala.